Where is it?

 - the Cerfa 13750 form available by clicking here

-- proof of address less than 6 months old
+- proof of residence less than 6 months old

 - the old vehicle registration document, crossed out with the words "Sold on (day/month/year)" or "Sold on (day/month/year)", and with the signature of the former owner